 Jammin' in Jemez

 Add to Cal

-This day-long event will feature traditional Native American music in the morning and contemporary hip-hop/jazz from the DDAT in the afternoon.
-Docent-led tours of the historic site will occur throughout the day.
+This day-long event will feature traditional Native American music at 11 AM and contemporary hip-hop/jazz from the DDAT at 1:15 PM.
+Ranger-led tours of the historic site will occur throughout the day.
 Arts, crafts, and food will be available for purchase.
 Visitors are encouraged to bring folding chairs and sunscreen.

 "Outside the Box"